jnez71/BoatSim/README.md

 Notes
 ---
-If you are wondering about the boat graphic being used, have a look here: <http://propagator.org/?page_id=1765>.
+If you are wondering about the boat graphic being used for the 3D sim, have a look here: <http://propagator.org/?page_id=1765>.

-2D mode was inteded to be used if your computer is a bit slow doing the full 3D sim, but it will probably never be implemented because it isn't that interesting (making the 3D sim faster is a more interesting challenge).

 BoatSim was created primarily for fun (who doesn't love playing god?).
 A lot of the coding is... dirty (the fact that all my configs inherent from Handle is hilarious), because I rushed finishing it so I could get started on a bigger simulation project that will stand upon the experience I got making this one.
 The new simulator is in Python and is called jSim.
 It may or may not exist yet.